founder-z/zeroone-docs/puropati/doroppudaun-1.md

-# ドロップダウン
+# drop down

-## オプション
+## option

-静的または、動的にドロップダウンの項目の値を設定することができます。
+You can set the value of the dropdown item statically or dynamically.